MichaelRGrant/time_series_utils/README.md

 can also occur.

 Another feature of this module is the ability to normalize over the entire data or to normalize by individual groups.
+Also since the output for the training and testing data is a numpy array, the dictionary has a key `group_idx` which is a dictionary of group names for the keys and start and end indicies for each group.
+This allows the user to easily know how the model is performing on each individual group.
+This is useful during model evaluation.

 ```
 window = Window(